Tai-Hsien/Mesh_Labeler/README.md

 -   1st way: Change label by selecting cells (triangles)

-The simplest way to select cells is to right-click a cell.
+The simplest way to select cells is to right-click on a cell.
 The selected cells are highlighted by grey color.
+Right-click on a selected cell can cancel its selection.
 An advanced way to select cells is to press "s" to enter "Spline model", where you can add points by left click on the mesh.
 Once you decide to use the selected points (number of points should be larger than 2) to generate a spline, press "Enter".
 All cells within this spline will be highlighted.
  Press "c" to clean the current selection.
 Before you execute the change, please make sure the *active label* is what you plan to apply.
 The default *active label* is 0.
 You can change it in the textbox on the top right.
 When you satisfy the selection, press "e" to execute the change which assigns the value of *active label* on those selected cells.
 Please follow the colormap in the bottom window to assign/fix the label of each cell for a dental tooth model.